brillout/wildcard-api/docs/readme.template.md

 In short:
 - You want to expose your data to the world?
 Use REST/GraphQL.
 - You want to expose your data to yourself?
 Use RPC.

-Both gRPC and Wildcard are RPC.
-While gRPC supports all kinds of platforms (Go, Python, Java, C++, etc.) Wildcard only supports the Node.js & browser stack.
-This allows Wildcard to have a simple design and to be super easy to use.

 If all you want is your React/Vue/Angular frontend to access data from your server, then the easiest and quickest option is to use RPC.